robP22/FileOrganizer_v0.0.1/README.md

 ## Overview

-This application provides a cross-platform desktop GUI for organizing files from a source directory into structured destination folders based on file metadata and user-defined rules.
-The application follows an event-driven, highly decoupled architecture to maximize modularity and extensibility.
-Users can select directories, configure organization settings, and execute file operations with real-time progress tracking and comprehensive error handling across Windows, macOS, and Linux.
+This application provides a **privacy-first, cross-platform desktop GUI** for organizing files from a source directory into structured destination folders based on file metadata and user-defined rules.
+Built with **zero data collection** and **local-only processing**, FileOrganizer ensures your files and metadata never leave your computer.
+The application follows an event-driven, highly decoupled architecture to maximize modularity, extensibility, and security across Windows, macOS, and Linux.

+### 🔒 Privacy-First Features
+- **Local-Only Processing**: All operations happen entirely on your device
+- **Zero Telemetry**: No data collection, analytics, or usage tracking
+- **Granular Privacy Controls**: Choose exactly what metadata to extract
+- **No Network Dependencies**: Never connects to internet or cloud services
+- **Open Source**: Fully auditable code for transparency

 ---